decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

   *  H2C\_SUITE\_ID is the suite ID of the hash-to-curve suite used to define the hash_to_curve function.

   *  ADD\_INFO is an optional octet string indicating any additional information used to uniquely qualify the ciphersuite.
-When present this value MUST only contain ASCII encoded characters with codes between 0x21 and 0x7e (inclusive) and MUST end with an underscore (ASCII code: 0x5f), other than the last character the string MUST NOT contain any other underscores (ASCII code: 0x5f).
+When present this value MUST only contain ASCII encoded characters with codes between 0x21 and 0x7e (inclusive) and MUST end with an underscore (ASCII code: 0x5f).
+The last character MUST be the only underscore.

 ### Additional Parameters